-All Swinburne students participating in overseas programs or activities (including semester exchanges, faculty-led study tours, short-term overseas partner programs, overseas internships and overseas placements) must be covered by an adequate level of insurance for the entire duration of their time overseas.
+All Swinburne students participating in overseas programs or activities (including semester exchanges, faculty-led study tours, overseas internships and overseas placements) must be covered by an adequate level of insurance for the entire duration of their time overseas.

-If you’re accepted into a Swinburne Abroad program, you will receive comprehensive information on insurance as you get closer to your departure date.
+If you’re accepted into a Swinburne Abroad program, you will receive more information on insurance as you get closer to your departure date.

 This will include information covering:

 - World Travel Protection – your 24/7 contact while overseas

 - high-risk activities

 How we keep you and the communities you visit safe

 Swinburne University is committed to keeping you safe while you’re overseas and there are a number of ways that we work towards ensuring this.
 One of these is our commitment to DFAT through the PSEAH policy [PDF 710KB].
 In line with these values, Swinburne has developed the Swinburne PSEAH Statement of Practice [PDF 425KB], where we are committed to managing the risk of sexual exploitation, abuse and harassment in our activities and programs both for our students and those within the communities we engage with.
 Another policy adhered to is the DFAT Child Protection Policy [PDF 1061KB], to ensure protection of any child associated with university-related activity including mobility programs.
 Our Child Saftey Statement of Commitment and Practice [PDF 155KB] has been established as a procedural guideline for the Swinburne community.